Academic Continuity Preparation

 While we understand that not all courses are conducive to remote and virtual learning modalities (e.g., nursing labs; lab sciences including chemistry and biology; and performing arts, among others), an academic continuity plan is essential to providing SDSU students an uninterrupted academic experience.
 Additionally, planning ahead of time in anticipation of inclement weather or other events that result in campus closure is key to staying on schedule.

 An Academic Continuity Plan requires setting up your virtual classroom first.
-All classes at SDSU are provided with a course site in Blackboard and/or Canvas and all faculty have access to educational technology tools that can assist you with remote instruction including Zoom, Mediasite, Camtasia, and more.
+All classes at SDSU are provided with a course site in Canvas and all faculty have access to educational technology tools that can assist you with remote instruction including Zoom, Mediasite, Camtasia, and more.

 Steps to Create an Academic Continuity Plan